Using Conductor for Google Chrome

 Discover Keywords Related to This Page’s Content (Keyword Research)

 You can quickly and easily research data from Conductor’s keyword index.
 After installing the extension, simply highlight the word or phrase you want to research, and click the icon that appears.
-Alternatively, you can use the search field in the Summary Bar to research any word or phrase you like.
+Alternatively, you can use the search field in the to research any word or phrase you like.

 Review related keywords, see monthly search volume, and—where they appear—investigate related “People also ask” queries.
 Use this information to find which words and phrases your audience uses most often to search for the topic this page is about.